Oesophagectomy

 Feeding tube

 You will usually go home with your feeding tube still in, to make sure you get enough food and nutrients and do not lose weight.
 Before leaving hospital, your nurse or dietitian will show you how to use your feeding tube.
 If you have a carer, they can learn how to use it too.
-You will see the dietitian regularly as an outpatient to check how well you are eating.
+You will meet the dietitian regularly as an outpatient to check how well you are eating.
 When you are eating and drinking enough, the tube can be removed.

 Recovering after your operation